ACT Peer Recovery Specialist

 Work Environment: General office environment with normal lighting levels, temperature, air quality, ventilation and noise levels.
 Community settings, facilities, individuals’ homes with environment as determined by occupant.

-Work Location: 1241 N. Main St., Harrisonburg; jails, state hospitals, individuals’ homes, facilities and/or community settings.
+Work Location: 1241 N. Main St., Harrisonburg, VA; individuals’ homes, facilities and/or community settings including state psychiatric hospitals.

 Work Hazards: Minimal hazards associated with inpatient settings and community programs for individuals with serious and persistent mental illness.